firefly-oss/lib-transactional-engine/TUTORIAL.md

 # Transactional Engine Deep‑Dive Tutorial — Orchestrating a Travel Booking Saga

-This tutorial is a hands-on, step-by-step deep dive into the Firefly Transactional Engine using a scenario that is completely different from the README’s example.
+This tutorial is a hands-on, step-by-step deep dive into the Firefly Transactional Engine using a scenario that is completely different from the README's example.
 We will orchestrate a Travel Booking Saga coordinating multiple services: Flights, Hotels, Car Rentals, Payments, and Notifications.
-You’ll see how to model a DAG of steps, run them with concurrency, deal with failure and compensation, propagate headers over HTTP, and reason about idempotency, retries, and timeouts.
+You'll see how to model a DAG of steps, run them with concurrency, deal with failure and compensation, propagate headers over HTTP, and reason about idempotency, retries, and timeouts.

+**🚀 This tutorial focuses on the modern API features:**
+- **Typed StepInputs DSL** with lazy resolvers
+- **SagaResult API** for comprehensive execution results
+- **Parameter injection** using `@FromStep`, `@Header`, `@Headers`, `@Input` annotations
+- **Duration-based configuration** for better readability
+- **Programmatic saga building** with `SagaBuilder`

+> **Note**: This tutorial uses the modern `execute()` API.
+The older `run()` API is deprecated but still functional.
+See the migration notes throughout for upgrading existing code.

-If you’re looking for the full reference, see README.md.
+If you're looking for the full reference, see README.md.
 Here we go deeper into the why and how with a realistic end-to-end flow.

 ## 0) Prerequisites